dcronqvist/logix/README.md

 You can already create integrated circuits that you can export and share if you'd like - but these components might become very complex and therefore slow down the simulation quite substantially.

+If you want to create your own plugin, you can use the [plugin template](/examples/plugins/plugin_template).

 ### Custom Components

 Plugins are an easy way to create components which are very flexible and operate in a single simulation tick.
 With plugins you can make your own **Custom Components** which basically override the basic functionality of components in LogiX, allowing you to take control of the component completely.